 So why does a sales career rarely get the respect it deserves?

 Had someone asked you what you wanted to be when you were a teenager, you would have mentioned becoming a doctor, a professional athlete, a computer programmer, a rock star, a police officer, an artist, or an engineer.
 And while having your own business might ring a bell, being a sales professional won’t likely have made your top 10 list.
-How could it when popular media enjoys unleashing salesman stereotypes that mostly trigger comic relief, pity, or even disdain?
+How could it when popular media enjoys unleashing salesperson stereotypes that mostly trigger comic relief, pity, or even disdain?

 From the tragic story of Willy Loman (Death of a Salesman) to the freakish antics of P.T.
 Barnum, much of the world’s perception of sales professionals still leans on the negative and conjures images of traveling charlatans selling cure-all elixirs in the Old West, unscrupulous used-car salesmen like Danny DeVito’s character in Matilda, and unethical telemarketers like Leonardo DiCaprio’s office gang in The Wolf of Wall Street.